 James Street is an N gauge exhibition layout on a grand scale, set in the period 1955-1965.
 It is supposedly located somewhere in the Midlands and is mainly served by Midland and Eastern Region trains but with Western and Southern Region specials at times.
-It consists of a large terminus (James Street) with two goods yards and a dockyard, which is then coupled to a mid-level two track main line via Lynford Junction Low Level station.
+It consists of a large terminus (James Street) with two goods yards and a dockyard.
+This is coupled to a mid-level two track main line via Lynford Junction Low Level station.
 Trains on the mid-level line use Lynford Junction station itself, and then can run onto the high level four track main line, on which is Kendall station.
-There is also a single track continuous branch line which is used to reverse trains, and on this line is Iona station, which has a reversing loop.
-In between these routes are two large yards for freight and passenger stock (no hidden sidings), so all stock is visible to the viewing public and operators at all times.
-The layout can be viewed on all four sides, and with an overall frontage of 60 feet (18.3m) could be compared to viewing four separate layouts!
+There is also a single track continuous branch line which is used to reverse trains, Iona station sits on this line, which also has a reversing loop.
+In between and alongside these routes are two large yards for freight and passenger stock (no hidden sidings), so all stock is visible to the viewing public and operators at all times.
+The layout can be viewed on all four sides, and with an overall frontage of approximately 70 feet (21.5m) so could be compared to viewing four separate layouts!
 There can be 8 to 12 trains running at any one time, which provides lots of entertainment for both the viewing public and the operating team.

 © 2018 by Dave Cooper and Stuart Atkins .
 Proudly created with Wix.com